Sumez/nez/README.md

 # Nez
-This is a web based NES emulator.
+This is a web-based NES emulator.
 It has been forked from
 <a href="https://github.com/sumez">Sumez</a>'s
 <a href="https://github.com/sumez/nez">Nez emulator</a> to support a few new features, and also to make it as easy
 as possible for individual developers to create a web-facing emulator for their games.

+**All updates to this live in the `hackery` branch.**
+The `master` branch will be kept up to date with the `Sumez/nez` `master` branch.

 # Setting up the emulator

-You have a number of options for setting up the emulator.
+You have a number of options for setting up the emulator - all detailed below.
 Pick whichever one is easiest for you!

+You can get the files you need by clicking the `Download Zip` button on Github. (likely a green button at the top right)

-## Setting it up using PHP
+## Setting it up using a PHP web server/host

- Copy all of the files from the repository to your webserver.
-That's it; you're done!
+ Copy all of the files from the top-level nez folder to your webserver.
+That's all - this is one of the simplest options.

- (Note: You can get the files by using the "Download Zip" option on the repository.)
+ Navigate to it on the web, and you should see Nez.

 ## Setting it up using plain html (Suitable for most web hosts, including amazon s3)

 If you don't have (or want) PHP support, you can set the emulator up without it.